mrcore5/framework/README.md

 * https://github.com/mrcore5/auth
 * https://github.com/mrcore5/wiki

 ## Official Documentation

 ### Installation

 Notice this git repo is empty?
 Thats becuase mrcore is simply Laravel + any number of modules you choose.
-So you start with laravel, and build your system manually.
+So you start with Laravel, and build your system manually.

 In this example, I will setup mrcore as a full wiki.
-The wiki is amazing because not only does it store your article with fine grained permissions, but it also allows an article to be an entire application, an entire Laravel application!
-Think "workbenches" but only fired up on defined routes.
+The wiki is amazing because not only does it store your articles with fine grained permissions, but it also allows an article to be an entire application, an entire Laravel application!
+Think "full laravel package" but only registered and fired up on defined routes.
 This combination of wiki + apps = a simple and versatile CMS!

 Lets build a wiki!

 **Custom Directory Structure + Stock Laravel**